matternet/ardupilot/Tools/AP_Periph/README.md

 More can be added using the hwdef.dat system

+# Matternet Notes
+- AP_Periph is the binary that is loaded on to the STM32F303 for the CAN TXR board.
+This board is Matternet's replacement for the CAN board made by MRO.
+Matternet's CAN TXR board differs from MRO's board as follows:
+  - All UART traffic from the peripheral is through UART2 (PA9/PA10)
+  - The only MCU peripherals buses used are UART and CAN (I2C, SPI, etc are disabled)
+-  Matternet/ardupilot vs Arudpilot/ardupilot
+   - matternet/ardupilot was forked from Ardupilot/ardupilot.
+However, the two master branches have diverged greatly
+   - In order to build AP_Periph for CAN TXR, we had to sync the Ardupilot/ardupilot (master) to take advantage of numerous fixes
+- master_can_txr
+   - This is the branch used to build AP_Periph for CAN TXR
+   - Sync'ed to Arudpilot/ardupilot (master) at hash b0fa5fa
+   - Current CAN TXR AP_Periph projects supported are:
+     - f303-ADSB
+     - f303-USD1

 # Features

 The AP_Periph firmware can be configured to enable a wide range of